nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 export GOOGLE_CREDENTIALS="path/to/JSON/file/with/credentials"
 export PROJECT_ID="Project ID"
 ```
-The **project ID** information can be found at the Google Console homepage, under **Project info**.
+The **Project ID** information can be found at the Google Console homepage, under **Project Info**.

 :::tip
 These environment variables will apply only to your current shell session.
 If you want the variables to apply to future shell sessions also, set the variables in your shell startup file (for example, for example in the `~/.bashrc` or `~/.profile` for the bash shell).
 :::

 :::note
 The steps in the following sections assume you have (i) completed the [Install Nebari](/started/installing-nebari) section, (ii) confirmed that `nebari` is successfully installed in your environment, (iii) opted for **GCP** as your cloud provider which includes installing and initializing `gcloud`, and (iv) already configured the `nebari` environment variables.
-If you had any issues during the installation, please visit the "Getting Started" section of our [troubleshooting page](/started/troubleshooting) for further guidance.
+If you had any issues during the installation, please visit the "Getting Started" section of our [troubleshooting page](/troubleshooting) for further guidance.
 :::

 ## Nebari Initialize